 Senior Curriculum

 The Senior School curriculum stimulates enthusiasm for learning by cultivating curiosity and creativity.
-It is balanced and broadly based, and it is designed to promote the spiritual, moral, cultural, mental and physical development of all pupils.
+It is balanced and broadly based, and it is designed to promote the spiritual, moral, social, cultural, mental and physical development of all pupils.
+All subjects are taught by highly qualified and enthusiastic subject specialists from whom pupils catch a passion for their subjects.

 The curriculum is complemented by a plethora of academic enrichment activities, ranging from Mathematics Challenges and Science Olympiads to creative writing workshops and cross-curricular collaboration.
-There is a full enrichment programme for pupils in Years 10 – 13, including a Sixth Form speaker programme, whilst pupils in Years 7 – 8 enjoy TIPS Week (Thinking Innovatively and Problem Solving) and Year 9 participate in an interdisciplinary and collaborative project in conjunction with Harrow School.
+There is a full enrichment programme for pupils in Years 10 – 13, including a Sixth Form speaker programme, whilst pupils in Years 7 – 8 enjoy TIPS Week (Thinking Innovatively and Problem Solving) and Year 9 participate in an interdisciplinary and collaborative problem-solving project.
 Our Sixth Form offers a full range of academic stretch and challenge opportunities.

 Pupils are set by ability from Year 8 in Mathematics and French, with setting in the Sciences at GCSE.
 Pupils’ progress is monitored closely and there is always movement between groups.

-Alongside their other subjects, all pupils receive a programme of Life Skills which complements the academic curriculum.
-Life Skills occupies a single period every week, with occasional extended lectures.
-Topics include health education, sex education, study skills, citizenship, environmental education and careers.
+Alongside their other subjects, all pupils receive Wellbeing lessons which complement the academic curriculum.
+Wellbeing occupies a single period every week, with occasional extended lectures.
+Topics include health education, relationships and sex education, study skills, citizenship, environmental education and careers.
 Full details of this curriculum are available from the school office via email.
 Our Learning to Learn programme runs from Years 7 – 13 and ensures that pupils, parents and staff are all aware of and able to apply the latest research in metacognition so that pupils’ learning is as effective as possible.

 In the first year of Senior School (Year 7), pupils study Theology and Philosophy, English, French, Mathematics, Physics, Chemistry, Biology, History, Geography, Art, 3D study, Drama, Music, Physical Education, Computing, Touch-typing, Latin, and Life Skills.
 In Year 8, Debating is introduced and pupils choose a second modern foreign language, which may be either German or Spanish.